CyrusKashef/BK_Randomizer/README.txt

 * Select ROM Button (Folder): Click on the folder button to open a file browser and select the BK ROM file.
 * Seed: Allows the player to pick a seed to match other people's randomized ROM.
 * Random Seed Button (Acorn): Randomly generates a seed value.
 * Generate Settings Code: Generates a string of your settings, not including seed, aesthetic changes, and misc options.
+PLEASE DOUBLE CHECK AND COMPARE THE SETTINGS WITH A FRIEND.
+Every time a feature is added or removed, this feature needs changing and mistakes happen.
+The other option to this is to share the JSON configuration with your friend.
 * Apply Settings Code: Applies a predetermined configuration to your settings, not including seed, aesthetic changes, and misc options.
 * Randomly Select Configurations: Selects a saved configuration in the "Configurations" folder and applies the settings.
 * Randomly Select EVERY Setting: Randomly generates every setting.